 While the majority of wheel stiffness as it relates to hub geometry is focused on reducing lateral deflection, torsional stiffness (think responsiveness when accelerating/decelerating) must be considered as well.
 The spoke hole lacing pattern assists in maximizing torsional stiffness by improving the spoke angles to ensure that the spokes transmit your power input efficiently.

-In the chart below, you can see that the ENVE hub utilizes the spoke lacing pattern to create the longest and therefore most efficient lever arm (not longest spoke) on the hub flange while at the same time keeping total flange area to a minimum, reducing weight.
+In the chart below, you can see that the ENVE hub utilizes the spoke lacing pattern to create the longest and therefore most efficient lever arm (not the longest spoke) on the hub flange while at the same time keeping the total flange area to a minimum, reducing weight.